The Bluff View Guide to Climbing on Cayman Brac

 Conch-U-Brine; 12?.
 8 bolts, 2 ring bolt anchor.
 LG

-Take the North Road to Spot Bay.
+Take the North Road to the little town of Spot Bay.
 The Creek and Spot Bay Junior School is a few hundred yards past the “25″ speed limit sign.
 Park in the school lot.
+This area has three Sectors: Dixon’s Wall, Iguana Wall and Pinky’s Buttress.

 Free hanging stalactites break!
 Over the years many of the amazing stalactites have been broken off by climbers unfamiliar with this type of hold.
 This significantly changes the character and grade, as well as diminishing the enjoyment of the climb.
-If you undercling-pinch a stalactite at its base (top) or pull straight down, it’ll stay there.
-However, if you grab it at the bottom end and pull out, or knee-bar behind it, it’ll probably hurt you and then hit your belayer!
+If you undercling/pinch a stalactite at its base (top) or pull straight down, it’ll stay there.
+However, if you grab it at the bottom end, stem at the bottom, or knee-bar behind it, it’ll probably hurt you and then hit your belayer!

 Flowstone features which look like a stalactite that’s glued on the wall for its entire length, are quite solid and have taken a lot of use from a lot of climbers; don’t worry about these.